 Do You Have to Perform Fresh Transfer Pricing Analyses Every Year?
 Here’s Why You Should.

-When speaking with customers, I regularly receive this question: Why should I redo my benchmarking search every three years?
+When speaking with customers, I regularly receive this question: Why should I redo my transfer pricing benchmarking search every three years?
 If nothing has changed, can’t I (or shouldn’t I) just keep refreshing the financial data of my comparables until something changes?

 It’s a fair question.
 After all, Chapter 5 of the OECD Guidelines (Paragraphs 5.37 and 5.38) recommend updating your functional and economic analysis annually, but float the option of refreshing financial data of accepted comparables and only re-running the search fully every three years, if facts remain the same.
 But pay special attention to the OECD’s wording in the paragraphs that reference the frequency of documentation—it’s chosen very carefully.